UniversalDependencies/docs/_zh-dep/det.md

 ~~~

 Classifiers are treated as determiners when a noun phrase begins with a bare classifier.
-In Mandarin Chinese, this only occurs when the noun phrase is in postverbal position (and has an indefinite interpretation).
+In Mandarin Chinese, this only occurs when the bare-classifier noun phrase is in postverbal position (and has an indefinite interpretation).

 ~~~ conllu
 # visual-style 4 3 det	color:blue